mappu/miqt/README.md

 go build -ldflags "-s -w -H windowsgui"
 ```

-- Note: the MSYS2 `qt5-base` package [links against `libicu`](https://github.com/msys2/MINGW-packages/blob/master/mingw-w64-qt5-base/PKGBUILD#L241), whereas the Fsu0413 Qt packages do not.
-When using MSYS2, your distribution size including `.dll` files will be larger.
+- Note: the MSYS2 `qt5-base` package [is built to use `libicu`](https://github.com/msys2/MINGW-packages/blob/master/mingw-w64-qt5-base/PKGBUILD#L241), whereas the Fsu0413 Qt packages are not.
+[ICU is included by default with Windows 10 1703 and later](https://devblogs.microsoft.com/oldnewthing/20210527-00/?p=105255).
+If you are targeting older versions of Windows, then when using MSYS2, your distribution size including `.dll` files will be larger.

 For static linking: